Acquired

 by Anatole Lebreton

 Anatole Lebreton Grimoire is an Eau de Parfum launched in 2017, created by Anatole Lebreton.
-The fragrance settles into a heart of Musk, Cedar, Lavender, and Elemi.
+Grimoire opens with Bergamot, Lavender, and Basil, settles into a heart of Cedar, Incense, and Elemi, and dries down to a base of Musk, Patchouli, Oakmoss, and Cumin.
+Anatole Lebreton's Grimoire carries an Acquired verdict, a fresh spicy-led wear.

 Grimoire is a divisive beast: a love-it-or-hate-it scent that marries medieval imagery with a modern, unapologetic cumin note.
 If you're brave enough to venture beyond the initial skank, you'll find a captivating, earthy incense experience.